Couple injured in passenger cart crash at MIA terminal shares ordeal

 “It ejected him, and it smashed me up against the wall,” said Powell.

-The wall sustained damage, and the couple said, the impact left them seriously injured.
+The wall sustained damage and, the couple said, the impact left them seriously injured.

 “I’m having complete numbness and something like a pinched nerve on the left side of my body,” said Clemons.